CS-AWARE-NEXT/cs-aware-next.github.io/content/podcasts/Podcast_3.md

 authors = ["Adamantios Koumpis"]
 +++

-### 3 questions – 3 answers: Starting up for 2023 with a discussion on ‘AI, the Universe and Everything’ with two Datrix C-level executives

 We are happy to announce the third podcast with Pierluigi Vacca and Matteo Bregonzio of Datrix, Italy.